fhunleth/embedded-elixir/content/post/2018-01-08-firmware-revert.md

 firmware image doesn't determine that it's "good", then the next reboot reverts back to the old image.

-If you're interested in implementing this automatic failback feature on your devices, check if your device runs the [U-Boot][u-boot] bootloader or another script-able bootloader.
+If you're interested in implementing this automatic fail-back feature on your devices, check if your device runs the [U-Boot][u-boot] bootloader or another script-able bootloader.
 If it does, then the "if" statement that decides which firmware slot to boot can be placed in there.
 If you don't have U-Boot (i.e.